-The term Procure-to-Pay, also known as Purchase-to-Pay or P2P, covers three main processes in the procurement lifecycle: requisitioning, purchasing and payment.
+The term Procure-to-Pay, also known as Purchase-to-Pay or P2P, encompasses three main processes in the procurement lifecycle: requisitioning, purchasing and payment.

 The Procure-to-Pay process

-Procure-to-Pay solutions involve presenting suppliers' products to users (by means of Punch-Out catalogues, e-catalogues and APIs) and then digitising, automating and enhancing the procurement and financial processes identified above.
-They incorporate control, verification, validation and document management activities, thereby allowing companies to exercise greater control over their purchases and improve their efficiency.
+Procure-to-Pay solutions involve presenting suppliers’ resources to users (through electronic catalogues such as Punch-Out, e-catalogues, or APIs), and then digitalising, automating, and optimising the procurement and financial processes.
+They incorporate control, verification, validation, and document management activities, thereby allowing companies to exercise greater control over their spending and improve efficiency.

-From a technological point of view, Gartner defines Procure-to-Pay as follows: "As its name implies, a Procure-to-Pay (or Purchase-to-Pay) system is a fully integrated solution designed to support an end-to-end process that begins with goods and services requisitioning and ends with ready-to-pay files for upload into an accounts payable system.
-Procure-to-Pay solutions use a scan-and-capture service, supplier portal and/or a multi-enterprise network to enable suppliers to submit invoices electronically.
-In addition to core e-procurement functionality (including e-requisitioning, approval workflow and e-catalog management), Procure-to-Pay solutions offer purchase-order-to-invoice matching and processing for invoices that don’t match or when goods are returned.”
+The research and advisory firm Gartner shares its definition of Procure-to-Pay from a technological point of view: “As its name implies, a procure-to-pay (or purchase-to-pay) system is a fully integrated solution designed to support an end-to-end process that begins with goods and services requisitioning and ends with ready-to-pay files for upload into an accounts payable system.
+Procure-to-pay solutions use a scan-and-capture service, supplier portal and/or a multi-enterprise network to enable suppliers to submit invoices electronically.
+In addition to core e-procurement functionalities (including e-requisitioning, approval workflow and e-catalogue management), procure-to-pay solutions offer purchase-order-to-invoice matching and processing for invoices that don’t match or when goods are returned.”

-Since the Procure-to-Pay process is relatively easy to automate, procurement divisions can concentrate on such value-added tasks as sourcing, innovation, end-user intimacy and strategy.
+As the Procure-to-Pay process is relatively easy to automate, this allows procurement departments to focus on higher value-added tasks such as sourcing, innovation, end-user outreach and strategy.

 P2P is therefore a solution that improves resource distribution.
 By analysing the procurement process, this system can then be fine-tuned to optimise it even further.